mitmedialab/SAR-opal-base/README.md

 - Build and deploy.

 ## TODO

-For cyber study:
-- Load pictures for frog story
-- Swipe/flick action to turn the page
-- Log actions taken on tablet

 - Move 'highlight' object with transformer2D, currently does not follow drag path very well
 - Log all log messages locally to tablet
 - Objects can leave the viewable screen on drag, changes margins (this is because we used TouchScript's Transformer2D for drag, which doesn't have the margins for where not to go)